-- achieved the following mandatory qualification: - Pearson BTEC Level 3 Diploma in Civil Engineering (603/1217/8) - achieved English and mathematics at level 2.
-For those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language. - apprentices must indicate their preferred civil engineering project subject focus which allows the EPAO to provide the most appropriate technical project brief to be issued at gateway. - for the technical project report with presentation and questioning: apprentices must indicate their preferred civil engineering project subject focus which allows the EPAO to provide the most appropriate technical project brief to be issued at gateway - for the professional discussion, the apprentice must have compiled and submitted a portfolio of evidence see requirements below
+- achieved one of the following mandatory qualifications: - Pearson BTEC Level 3 National Diploma in Building Services Engineering (603/1218/X), - Pearson BTEC Level 3 National Extended Diploma in Building Services Engineering (603/1219/1) - o EAL Level 3 Electrotechnical Qualification (601/7345/2), or - Pearson BTEC Level 3 Diploma in Advanced Manufacturing Engineering (Development Technical Knowledge) (601/9053/X) - o City and Guilds Level 3 Electrotechnical Qualification (601/6299/5) - achieved English and Mathematics at level 2.
+For those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language. - apprentices must indicate their preferred building services engineering project subject focus which is relevant to their role and allows the EPAO to provide the most appropriate technical project brief to be issued at gateway. - for the technical project report with presentation and questioning: